Ready to find the perfect college degree?

 College Degree Options

-While factors like personal qualities and experience making sales are what really help a sales manager succeed in his or her work, a degree is important for attaining a position in this competitive occupation.
-The BLS reported that most sales managers have at least a bachelor’s degree, while others have a master’s degree.
+Factors like personal qualities and experience making sales are what really help a sales manager succeed in his or her work.
+A degree is important for attaining a position in this competitive occupation.
+The BLS reports that most sales managers have at least a bachelor’s degree, while others have a master’s degree.
 Having a college degree can mean the difference between a promotion to a sales manager role and staying put in a sales representative position.
 No one major is the “right” choice for an aspiring sales manager.
-However, students should seek a degree program that includes coursework in accounting, business law, economics, finance, management, marketing, mathematics and statistics, according to the BLS.
-Business administration is a popular choice.
+However, students should seek a degree program that includes coursework in:

 - mathematics and statistics

 According to the BLS.
 Business administration is also a popular choice.

 Sales managers earn a median salary of $105,260, the BLS reports.
 The median annual pay is even higher in certain industries, like: